emmahyde/thinking-patterns/README.md

 ```

 ### 10. Visual Reasoning - React Component Architecture
+#### User Prompt
+> "I need to analyze the component hierarchy of our React checkout flow to find performance bottlenecks.
+I suspect we have major prop-drilling and re-render issues.
+Can you help me visualize the component tree and identify where the problems are?"

 ```typescript
 // Analyzing component hierarchy for optimization const response = await mcp.callTool("visual_reasoning", {